Xooa/smartThings-xooa/README.md

 ### SmartThings new app
 1. Tap on `automations` in lower bar.
-2. Tap on `Add`.
+2. Tap on `Add`(in android) or `+`(in IOS).
 3. If prompted, select The location you want to add the app to.
+4. Tap on `Done`(in IOS).
-4. You should find `Blockchain Event Logger` at the very end of the page.
+5. You should find `Blockchain Event Logger` at the very end of the page.
 It may take few seconds to show up.
 Tap it and continue to setup.
-5. Select which devices' data you want to log into the Xooa Blockchain.
+6. Select which devices' data you want to log into the Xooa Blockchain.

 ## Event Viewer SmartApp Setup (SmartThings IDE)
 Follow the same steps as followed for `Event Logger SmartApp Setup (SmartThings IDE)` with following exceptions: